josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 It must ask:

-* are we exposing this person because of their protected characteristic or community position;
+- are we exposing this person because of their protected characteristic or community position,
-* are we treating religious or political speech as risk sentiment;
+- are we treating religious or political speech as risk sentiment,
-* are we making a disabled or traumatised person carry more operational burden;
+- are we making a disabled or traumatised person carry more operational burden,
-* are we increasing harassment, victimisation, or intimidation;
+- are we increasing harassment, victimisation, or intimidation,
-* are we worsening the person’s ability to work, associate, speak, worship, protest, report, or seek legal help;
+- are we worsening the person’s ability to work, associate, speak, worship, protest, report, or seek legal help,
-* are we creating a chilling effect for the wider protected group;
+- are we creating a chilling effect for the wider protected group,
-* are we relying on a person precisely because they are a useful bridge into a protected community?
+- are we relying on a person precisely because they are a useful bridge into a protected community?

 If yes, “we sent a safeguarding flag” is far too small.